Great White Throne of Judgment

 - (Daniel 7:10) - “A fiery stream issued and came forth from before him: thousand thousands ministered unto him, and ten thousand times ten thousand stood before him: the judgment was set, and the books were opened” - (Compare - Daniel 12:1-2).

-The idea of a “book” or “scroll”
+The idea of a “scroll” with the record of each person’s

-with a record of each person’s deeds occurs elsewhere in Scripture.
-The
+deeds occurs elsewhere in Scripture.
+The Psalmist declared concerning his

-Psalmist declared concerning his oppressors - “Let them be blotted out of
+oppressors - “Let them be blotted out of the book of the living, and not be

-you but, rather rejoice, because your names are written in heaven” - (Psalm
+are written in heaven” - (Psalm 69:28, Luke 10:20).

 of life of the Lamb that has been slain from the foundation of the world.”

-who follow the “Lamb wherever he goes” are included in his book.
+of all who follow the “Lamb wherever he goes” are included in his book.

 In contrast, everyone who gives allegiance to the “Beast” is excluded